zharalim/kubernetes-ruuvi/readme.md

 1. Run ansible `ansible-playbook install.yml -k`. *For the first run* you'll need to use `-k` and give the raspbian's default password `raspberry` when asked.
 1. Login to grafana with `admin:admin` http://host_ip:30000/

+Remember to remove the old fingerprint from ~/.ssh/known_hosts after reflashing or you will just get `SSH Error: data could not be sent to remote host` when running Ansible.

 ## TODO list

 - ruuvi container hangs sometimes